Schedule a Publication

 Manage Publication Satellites

-Adding a Pub Sat
+Adding a PubSat

-Adding a PubSat requires four pieces of information:
+Adding a PubSat requires the following information:

-• IP/URL - Simply the IP or domain that the PubSat is listening on.
-Be sure to include the port number if it differs from port 80.
-For example 1.2.3.4:7980.
+IP/URLThe IP or domain the PubSat is listening on.
+Include the port number if it differs from 80 (e.g., 1.2.3.4:7980).

-• Root Directory - An alias will have a root directory defined on the server.
-Reports can be published to child directories by using the "In Directory" setting further down the page.
-However, an alias child directory should be treated as a root directory then define it here.
+Root DirectoryThe alias root directory on the server.
+If an alias child directory should be treated as root, define it here.

-• Publish Files Now - If the system file directory has not been created yet then uncheck this option.
-Publishing system files can be done at any time by modifying an existing alias (below).
+Publish Files NowUncheck if the system file directory hasn't been created yet.
+System files can be published at any time by managing an existing alias.

-Deleting a Pub Sat
+Deleting a PubSat

-If associated reports aren't deleted they will need to be updated with a valid PubSat in order for the publication to be a success.
+The checkbox determines whether associated reports in the publication queue will also be removed.
+If they aren't deleted, they will need to be updated with a valid PubSat for publication to succeed.

 For Alias

-choose alias name
+Choose alias name

 Alias Name

-manage aliases
+Manage aliases

 Manage Aliases